hassanef/RoomReservation/README.md

 }
 ```

-After login you get an access_token that you should add it in any http request header.
+After login you get an access_token that you should add it in any http request header as a Authorization.

 3- Create room reservation with this address: Post method http://localhost:5010/api/v1/reservation/RoomReservation/CreateRoomReservation